MinhMXC/tp/docs/UserGuide.md

 A connection can have any number of tags (including 0)
 </div>

-* `NAME` should only contain alphanumeric characters, commas, full-stops, apostrophes and spaces, and it must not be empty.
+* `NAME` should only contain alphanumeric characters, commas, full-stops, apostrophes, hyphens and spaces, and it must not be empty.
     * Name should be unique.
 The same name must not be repeated, case-sensitive (i.e. 'BEN' is different from 'ben').
 * `PHONE` should only contain numbers, an optional plus `+` only at the beginning for country code, with numbers separated by single spaces or hyphens `-`.